 So after the two bishops, are connected and placed at the center of the board slowly drive your king near the bishops in order to bring it into action as well.

-One thing to always make sure that never allow the enemy king to come too close to your bishops in a way that they can be taken away.
+One thing to always make sure of is to never allow the enemy king to come too close to your bishops in a way that they can be taken away.

 Step #3.
 Push the enemy king towards the edge

 Now gradually try to push the enemy king towards the edge of the board.
 Make sure that you don’t cause any blunder like a stalemate, keeping any of the bishops unprotected such that the enemy king can take it away.

 Remember that you can’t checkmate a lone king with only a king and a bishop.
 The game will end in a draw if that happens.
 This is also known as a draw due to insufficient mating material.
 You can read this article written by me, to know more about all the other types of a draw in chess.